Irrawaddy dolphin: Tourism

 The Irrawaddy dolphins in Asia are increasingly threatened by tourist activity, such as large numbers of boats circulating the areas in which they live.
 The development of tours and boats has put a large strain on the dolphins.

 Disease

-Cutaneous nodules were found present in various vulnerable populations of Irrawaddy dolphins.
+Cutaneous nodules were found to be present in various vulnerable populations of Irrawaddy dolphins.
 A more precise estimate of the affected dolphins is six populations.
 Although the definite fate of this emergent disease is unknown, the species is at risk.